 The volcanic range which spans Rwanda, Uganda and the Democratic Republic of the Congo is home to the endangered mountain gorilla.
 Tracking gorillas in Rwanda is safe and relatively accessible.

 At the latest count, there are approximately 1,000 mountain gorillas in the wild, with 604 in the Virunga Massif.
-The population is slowly increasing, thanks to concerted efforts between our governments, communities and NGOs.

 There are twelve gorilla families living in the Volcanoes National Park, which are fully habituated, with a few others habituated solely for scientific research.
 The groups, or troops, consist of at least one silverback along with several females and youngsters.